 Qu'est-ce qu'un phrasal verb en anglais ?

-Un phrasal verb (verbe à particule) est la combinaison d'un verbe de base et d'une particule (adverbe ou préposition) qui ensemble forment une nouvelle unité de sens, souvent idiomatique.
+Un phrasal verb (verbe à particule) est la combinaison d'un verbe de base et d'une ou deux particules (adverbe ou préposition) qui ensemble forment une nouvelle unité de sens, souvent idiomatique.
 Par exemple : give (donner) + up = give up (abandonner).
 Le sens du phrasal verb est souvent imprévisible à partir des deux éléments séparés.
-Les phrasal verbs sont omniprésents en anglais courant et il est impossible de comprendre une conversation naturelle sans en connaître un bon nombre.
+Les phrasal verbs sont omniprésents en anglais courant et impossible à éviter dans une communication naturelle.

 Quelle est la différence entre un phrasal verb séparable et inséparable ?

 Un phrasal verb séparable permet d'intercaler le complément entre le verbe et la particule : "Turn off the TV" = "Turn the TV off".
-Avec un pronom, la séparation est obligatoire : "Turn it off" (jamais "Turn off it").
+Avec un pronom, la séparation est OBLIGATOIRE : "Turn it off" (jamais "Turn off it").
 Un phrasal verb inséparable ne permet pas cette séparation : "look after the children" mais jamais "look the children after".
-Un phrasal verb à trois mots (verbe + adverbe + préposition) est toujours inséparable : "put up with it" (jamais "put it up with").
+Un phrasal verb à trois mots est toujours inséparable : "put up with it" (jamais "put it up with").

 Quels sont les phrasal verbs les plus courants en anglais ?